AndersDeath/diary2/000-current.md

 Ksusha is in Russia and I am alone here.
 Additionally, my brother had a birthday yesterday.
 Additonally I added seomthing to August 13 that I forgot to write that day.
 I had to had a surgery today but it was moved due to absence of electricity in clinic.
 It was crazy situation I hated it.
 The operation was moved to monday.
 I hope to handle it nice.

 # 24 August - Samstag - Yerevan - 702 Tag der Einwanderung - Heat Sunny

+The day was nice I didn't have appointments and such things. so, I justed walked around and had fun.